juancarlospaco/gothon/README.md

 - https://dustymabe.com/2016/09/13/sharing-a-go-library-to-python-using-cffi/ (Compiler Errors on embebed obfuscated C)
 - http://pybindgen.readthedocs.io/en/latest/tutorial/#supported-python-versions (Compiler Errors on obfuscated C)
 - https://hackernoon.com/extending-python-3-in-go-78f3a69552ac (All of the above)
+- Other solutions call Python from Go, the reverse of Gothon.
 - Others I dont remember the links.